Minister's Culture and Heritage Circle

 The Minister's Cultural Circle was created in 2011 to honour the efforts of residents who work to strengthen the arts, cultures and heritage of the Northwest Territories.
 It was renamed the Minister's Culture and Heritage Circle in 2013.

 The purpose is to provide lasting recognition and gratitude to those who contribute to the preservation and promotion of arts, cultures and heritage in the Northwest Territories.
 The Culture and Heritage Circle helps build awareness among all northerners about the importance of promoting, protecting, preserving and celebrating our unique culture, heritage and ways of life.

 Each year an event is held to honour the individuals who are selected to receive the Minister's Culture and Heritage Circle Award.
 Recipients are chosen on a nomination basis and nomination forms can be downloaded here.

-Please download an application form if you are interested in nominating someone.
+Please download a nomination form if you are interested in nominating someone.

 - Youth Category - Youth, 25 years of age and under, who demonstrate a strong commitment to engaging in the arts, cultural learning and cultural practices.

 - Individual Category - Individuals who demonstrate a strong commitment to preserving and promoting culture through participation in various arts, culture and heritage-related activities.

 - Elders Category - Elders, 50 years of age and older, respected for their contributions of practicing, promoting, guiding, teaching, leadership, vision, or hands-on participation in the areas of art, culture, heritage and language.

 - Group Category - Any organization, corporation, institution, organizing committee or social club that plays a lead role in developing and supporting activities that celebrate, promote or preserve the arts, culture and heritage.

 - A Minister's Choice Award is also given to a person or group at the Minister of Education, Culture and Employment's discretion.